Thursday, September 12, 2024

 September 12 Arctic Pole of Inaccessibility

-We kept an eye on the screen as we drew near the Arctic Pole of Inaccessibility
+We kept an eye on this screen as we drew near the Arctic Pole of Inaccessibility

 We did it!
-Today we reached that point - the Arctic Pole of Inaccessibility by ship - 85 48’ N, 176 09’ E. No vessel has been to the true API before us so today is a very exciting one for many of us and the Captains are ecstatic (we have two ice Captains).
-For those who don’t know, the point of inaccessibility in an ocean is the furthest point from land and on land it is the furthest point from the sea.
+Today we reached that point - the Arctic Pole of Inaccessibility - by ship.
+85 48’ N, 176 09’ E. No vessel has been to the true API before us so today is a very exciting one for many of us and the Captains are ecstatic (we have two captains on board).
+For those who don’t know, the pole of inaccessibility in an ocean is the furthest point from land and on land it is the furthest point from the sea.
 (Australia's pole of inaccessibility is located in the Northern Territory, about 160km WNW of Alice Springs and about 900km from the nearest coastline.)
 I first heard the term when we were in Antarctica 18 months ago.
-There the Pole of Inaccessibility is on land not far from the now defunct Soviet research station in Kemp Land, Antarctica.
+There, the Pole of Inaccessibility is on land not far from the now defunct Soviet research station in Kemp Land, Antarctica.

-The Geographic North Pole was first reached by Amundsen in 1926, Magnetic South Pole by Mawson on Shackleton’s British Antarctic Expedition in 1909, and now Captains Garcia and Marchesseau and Ponant’s Le Commandant Charcot have now been listed side by side on this exclusive list of firsts.
+The Geographic North Pole was first reached by Amundsen in 1926, the Magnetic South Pole by Mawson on Shackleton’s British Antarctic Expedition in 1909, and now Captains Garcia and Marchesseau and Ponant’s Le Commandant Charcot have now been listed side by side on this exclusive list of firsts for reaching the Arctic Pole of Inaccessibility.

 Preparations for the celebration underway